sunilsu/carnd-p2/writeup.md

 ![Web Images][download]

+Here are the histograms of their intenesity

+![Histogram][hist_web]

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The code for making predictions on my final model is located in the **Test Model on New Images** section of the Ipython notebook.

+Looking at the histograms of the 5 web images, the 2nd image (Right of way) is on the bright side, while the 4th image (30 km/h is on the darker side).
+Also the 50 km/h sign is much smaller with lot of background information.
+I would guess that the model would probably not do well on the 4th and 5th images.

 Here are the results of the prediction: